Relaxed touring, Natural beauty and the Wild Atlantic Coast

 - Tour information pack with suggested routes & GPS co-ordinates

 - Services of Tour Directors travelling in their own motorhome

-* Two meals are already arranged for days 7 & 26, three more will be arranged throughout the tour.
+*Meals will be arranged throughout the tour.
 Locations will be chosen whilst on the tour to aim for the correct weather with ideally meals being planned outdoors.
-If meals are moved inside they will proceed only where social distancing guidelines can be adhered to.
+If meals are moved inside, they will proceed to social distancing guidelines.